Pennellville Historic District: Demise of the shipyard

 By the end of the 19th century, metal-hulled steamships had replaced wooden ships as a means of transporting goods.
-Railroads had also come into their own as a means of shipping.
-By the end of the 19th century, it was faster and safer to ship cargoes by railroad from New York City to San Francisco than it was to sail around Cape Horn.
+Railroads had also come into their for shipping.
+By the end of the 19th century, it was faster and safer to ship cargoes by railroad from New York City to San Francisco than to sail around Cape Horn.
 Wooden sailing ships were becoming obsolete.

 In 1865, James Pennell (the master builder of the Pennell Brothers company) died as a result of an accident in the shipyard.
 He was 56 years old.
-As James was the last master-builder of the Pennell family, his death was likely a major blow to the workings of the yard.
+As James was the last master-builder of the Pennell family, his death was a major blow to the workings of the yard.
 By the early 20th century, the shipyard had gone out of business.

 Historic homes

-With their new-found fortunes, the Pennell family began building mansions along Pennellville Road.
-Only six of those seven are still standing.
-The names of the mansions are as follows:
+The Pennell family built houses along Pennellville Road.
+Six of them still stand.
+The names of the houses are: